saleyn/erlexec/README.md

 * Specify custom timeout for SIGKILL after the termination command or SIGTERM was executed and the running OS child process is still alive.
-* Link Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process).
+* Link Erlang processes to OS processes (via intermediate Erlang Pids that are linked to an associated OS process), so that the termination of an OS process results in termination of an Erlang Pid, and vice versa.
-* Monitor termination of OS processes.
+* Monitor termination of OS processes using `erlang:monitor/2`.
 * Terminate all processes belonging to an OS process group.
 * Kill processes belonging to an OS process group at process exit.
 * Communicate with an OS process via its STDIN.
 * Redirect STDOUT and STDERR of an OS process to a file, erlang process, or a custom function.
-  When redirected to a file, the file can be open in append/truncate mode, and given creation access mask.
+When redirected to a file, the file can be open in append/truncate mode, and given at creation an access mask.
 * Run interactive processes with psudo-terminal pty support.
 * Support all RFC4254 pty psudo-terminal options defined in [section-8](https://datatracker.ietf.org/doc/html/rfc4254#section-8) of the spec.